 Resomation (or Bio-Cremation) is an alternative to burial and cremation, that potentially offers significant environmental benefits.
-It has been developed in response to increasing environmental awareness concerning the large amount of energy that cremation uses and the their high level of carbon and mercury emissions, coupled with the ever reducing amount of land available for traditional burials.
-The overall process (which has been developed in Scotland) is patent pending, and discussions have already been held with the relevant Ministers and Departments within Whitehall in order to progress legislation for the use of Resomation in the UK.
-It has already been used by certain medical facilities in Canada, and been given the go ahead commercially in some US states under the name “Bio-Cremation” which they believe is more consumer friendly.
+It has been developed in response to increasing environmental awareness concerning the large amount of energy that cremation uses and their high level of carbon and mercury emissions, coupled with the ever-reducing amount of land available for traditional burials.
+The overall process (which has been developed in Scotland) is patent-pending, and discussions have already been held with the relevant Ministers and Departments within Whitehall in order to progress legislation for the use of Resomation in the UK.
+It has already been used by certain medical facilities in Canada and been given the go-ahead commercially in some US states under the name “Bio-Cremation” which they believe is more consumer-friendly.

 NEWS UPDATE – (Feb 2010).
 According to the management at Resomation Ltd, the first resomator for public use should be up and running in Toronto, Canada this spring, and offering the public a “true greener third choice”.

 (June 2010) – Resomation Ltd was recently presented with the John Logie Baird Award for ’Early Stage Impact Through Innovation’ at the Ceremony held in Glasgow’s Science Centre.
 Managing Director Sandy Sullivan said “This award means a lot to our business.
 It feels fantastic to be recognised for all he hard work to date, and what greater honour than to receive an award which celebrates one of Scotland’s greatest inventors; John Logie Baird.”

 Also in June 2010, Resomation won the Observer Ethical Award – Jupiter Big Idea Award.
 Check it out at www.guardian.co.uk/environment